-Another method, known as positive displacement, involves more engineering and complexity.
+Another method, known as positive displacement, involves more complex engineering.
 It uses a piston or bladder to separate the push gas from the liquid N2O.
 This results in a very smooth and predictable performance, and does away with the problem of pusher-gas being dissolved into the N2O.
 If the system is pre-pressurized prior to filling with N2O, it is possible to avoid boiling entirely.
 No free N2O gas is formed and the explosion risk is greatly reduced.

 All materials have more than the classic three phases of state, solid, liquid, and gas.
 There is also the supercritical state, which occurs when temperatures exceed a certain chemical-specific critical point.
 For instance, the critical point of nitrous oxide is 36 degrees Celsius.
 At this temperature it becomes a supercritical fluid which is compressible and very sensitive to shock.
 Oxygen also has a critical point but this is reached at much lower temperatures, and must be avoided by deep refrigeration.